Lysias Anicetus

 Silver coin of Lysias.
 The Obverse shows the king wearing an elephant scalp and diadem, with the Greek legend: ΒΑΣΙΛΕΩΣ ΑΝΙΚΗΤΟΥ ΛΥΣΙΟΥ, Basileōs Anikētou Lysiou, "Of the Invincible King Lysias".
 The reverse shows nude Heracles standing, crowning himself, holding club, lion's skin, and palm.
 Kharosthi legend reads: Maharajasa Apadihatasa Lisiasa, "Of the Great Invincible King Lysias".

-Lysias Anicetus (Greek: Λυσίας ὁ Ἀνίκητος, Lysías ho Aníkētos, "Lysias the Invincible") was an Indo-Greek king from around 130–120 BCE.
+Lysias Anicetus (Greek: Λυσίας ὁ Ἀνίκητος, Lysías ho Aníkētos, "Lysias the Invincible") was an Indo-Greek king from around 130–120 BC.

 Time of reign

-According to numismatist Bopearachchi, Lysias was a close successor to Menander I and Zoilos I, and therefore may have ruled around 130–120 BCE.
+According to numismatist Bopearachchi, Lysias was a close successor to Menander I and Zoilos I, and therefore may have ruled around 130–120 BC.
 R. C. Senior suggests a similar date.

 Bopearachchi suggests that Lysias' territory covered the areas of the Paropamisade and Arachosia, but his coins have been found in the Punjab and it is possible that Lysias ruled most of the Indo-Greek territory for a period, though perhaps in cooperation with Antialcidas, with whom he shared most of his monograms.

 Lysias apparently claimed to be a descendant of Demetrius, using a similar reverse of Heracles crowning himself, Demetrius' epithet Invincible, and sometimes the elephant crown always worn by this king.
 A similar reverse was also used by Zoilus I, who may have ruled some decades earlier and was likely an enemy of Menander.

 Lysias' rule seems to have begun after the murder of Menander's infant son Thrason, and since his coins do not resemble Menander's it seems as though he, just as Zoilus, belonged to a competing line.
 Despite his magnificent coinage, his policies were probably rather defensive.
 The Bactrian kingdom had recently fallen to invading nomads and though the Indo-Greeks managed to avoid the same fate, they became isolated from the Hellenistic world.